-Andrew Baumann began his career as a physicist before deciding to give up super colliders for Senate campaigns.
-Since becoming a strategist and pollster a decade ago, he has provided research and strategic advice to political campaigns, issue advocacy organizations, and corporations.
+Andrew Baumann began his career as a physicist before deciding to give up supercolliders for Senate campaigns.
+Since becoming a strategist and pollster 15 years ago, he has provided research and strategic advice to political campaigns, issue advocacy organizations, unions, and foundations.

-With a background in Physics, Andrew also has extensive experience working with data scientists to develop new methodologies and develop and implement innovative analytical data solutions for clients.
+With degrees in Physics and Engineering from MIT and Stanford, Andrew also has extensive experience working with data scientists to develop new methodologies and implement innovative analytical data solutions for clients.

 “Andrew is one of the sharpest and hardest-working people I’ve ever worked with.
 I bring in Andrew to work on our most challenging issues because he doesn’t stop until he uncovers the best possible strategic approach.
 His unique combination of intelligence, critical thinking, creativity, and sheer grit allow him to find things in data that most pollsters would miss.
 I came to Andrew years ago with what we considered to be an impossible challenge.
 Years later, Andrew’s analysis remains one of our most frequently cited pieces of research because it led to strategic insights that extended far beyond that one issue.
 He brings that same work ethic, experience, expertise, and creativity to every project.” – Erica Seifert, Senor Research and Communication Strategist, National Education Association